terryyin/rubygem_digger/notebook/Paper.md

 * **Cyclomatic Complexity**: is a measurement of how complicated a software routine is (McCabe 1976).
   It measures  the number of linearly-independent paths is the source code.
-  It's typically applied on the funtion/method level.
+  It's typically applied on the function or method level.
   I will use CCN for Cyclomatic Complexity Number.

 **RubyGems terms**